 The reality of American violence, exclusion, and dispossession still exists.
 But the myth that hid such a reality is no longer.
 No wonder, as Grandin says, that the Border Wall, which says that America can no longer grow, can no longer accept the tired and hungry masses, “stands as a vast wall to disenchantment.”

 Migrants continue dying.
 Tens of thousands wallow in desert detention camps—detritus of our militarism from the past and victims of its cruelty in the present.
 Each year, hundreds of thousands continue braving their way northwards to escape the poverty, violence, and hunger of a collapsing Global South.
 Meanwhile, an America calcified in its racism abandons its own frontier mythologies of limitlessness as the reality of an economically segregated, ecologically unsustainable world becomes impossible to ignore.
-All the while, right-wing militias, our own American paramilitaries, circle terrified groups of thirsty Central Americans in the scorched wastes of borderland deserts—a scene redolent of hell.
-Somewhere, in a stadium packed to the brim with white faces and red hats, a crowd roars.
+All the while, right-wing militias, our own American paramilitaries, circle terrified groups of thirsty Central Americans in the scorched wastes of borderland deserts.
+Somewhere, in a stadium packed to the brim, a crowd roars.